 Two of those aren’t worth your time (or money).

-Allwinner has developed a reputation of promising amazing specs and rarely delivering.
+Allwinner has developed a reputation for promising amazing specs and rarely delivering.
 Their older A80 chipset was the driving force behind the Tronsmart Draco, which I dubbed the biggest disappointment of the year.
-The official Team Kodi developers flat out refuse to help their members with Allwinner devices who have problems.
+The official Team Kodi developers flat-out refuse to help their members with Allwinner devices who have problems.

 My advice is to steer clear.